-Note: To remove the SCSI cable mounted to the media device docking bracket, perform step 9 of this procedure.
+Note: To remove the SCSI cable mounted to the media-device docking bracket, perform step 9 of this procedure.

-To remove the SCSI cable mounted to the disk drive docking bracket, perform step 10 of this procedure.

-To remove any of the power connectors (3) from the docking assembly, perform step 11 of this procedure.
+To remove the SCSI cable mounted to the disk-drive docking bracket or the power connectors (3) from the docking assembly, perform step 10 of this procedure.

-To remove the SCSI cable connected to the media device docking bracket, remove the two mounting screws, two washers, and two nuts from the SCSI connector on the media device docking bracket, and then remove the SCSI connector from the media device docking bracket.
+9. To remove the SCSI cable connected to the media-device docking bracket, remove the two mounting screws, two washers, and two nuts from the SCSI connector on the media-device docking bracket, and then remove the SCSI connector from the media-device docking bracket.